-In the evening, you can experience classic and modern musicals in the Théâtre du Châtelet.
+In the evening, you can enjoy classic and modern musicals in the Théâtre du Châtelet.
 Although the theatre specialises in musicals, you can also see ballet, classical concerts and modern music concerts here, so you can choose whatever tickles your fancy.

 If you're interested in history, particularly from the WW2 era, you can take a day trip to the Normandy beaches.
 It is a more solemn choice for a day trip but it is a very picturesque place, as well as an important, and sad, part of history.

 In the evening, you might want to cheer yourselves up with a visit to La Comédie-Française, which shows both modern and classic plays.
 It's not too expensive and the costumes in particular are gorgeous.

 You cannot go to Paris without seeing the Eiffel Tower, although you may not want to go up it if you're afraid of heights.
 At the top of the 984ft tower is a restaurant, shop, café and exhibition, so there's more to see than just breathtaking views.

 A classical concert at the Salle Pleyel is a great way to finish off the day if you have a love for huge orchestras.
-If you get tickets behind the band, it is cheaper and it feels as if you're part of the orchestra - not to mention you also get to see the conductor in action.
+If you get tickets behind the band, it is cheaper and it feels as if you're part of the orchestra; you also get to see the conductor in action.